Jakarta: Arts and festivals

 The Betawi culture is distinct from those of the Sundanese or Javanese, forming a language island in the surrounding area.
-Betawi arts have a low profile in Jakarta, and most Betawi people have moved to the suburbs.
-The cultures of the Javanese and other Indonesian ethnic groups have a higher profile than that of the Betawi.
-There is a significant Chinese influence in Betawi culture, reflected in the popularity of Chinese cakes and sweets, firecrackers and Betawi wedding attire that demonstrates Chinese and Arab influences.
+There is a significant Chinese influence in Betawi culture, reflected in the popularity of Chinese cakes and sweets, firecrackers, and Betawi wedding attire that demonstrates Chinese and Arab influences.

-Some festivals such as the Jalan Jaksa Festival, Kemang Festival, Festival Condet and Lebaran Betawi include efforts to preserve Betawi arts by inviting artists to display performances.
+Some festivals such as the Jalan Jaksa Festival, Kemang Festival, Condet Festival, and Lebaran Betawi include efforts to preserve Betawi arts by inviting artists to display performances.
+Mixed Sundanese–Betawi culture can also be found in Pondok Ranggon, southeasternmost tip of Jakarta, namely Sedekah Bumi Keramat Ganceng Festival.
 Jakarta has several performing art centres, such as the classical concert hall Aula Simfonia Jakarta in Kemayoran, Taman Ismail Marzuki (TIM) art centre in Cikini, Gedung Kesenian Jakarta near Pasar Baru, Balai Sarbini in the Plaza Semanggi area, Bentara Budaya Jakarta in the Palmerah area, Pasar Seni (Art Market) in Ancol, and traditional Indonesian art performances at the pavilions of some provinces in Taman Mini Indonesia Indah.
 Traditional music is often found at high-class hotels, including Wayang and Gamelan performances.
-Javanese Wayang Orang performances can be found at Wayang Orang Bharata theatre.
+Javanese Wayang Orang performances can be found at Wayang Orang Bharata Theatre.

-Arts and culture festivals and exhibitions include the annual ARKIPEL – Jakarta International Documentary and Experimental Film Festival, Jakarta International Film Festival (JiFFest), Djakarta Warehouse Project, Jakarta Fashion Week, Jakarta Fashion & Food Festival (JFFF), Jakarnaval, Jakarta Night Festival, Kota Tua Creative Festival, Indonesia International Book Fair (IIBF), Indonesia Creative Products and Jakarta Arts and Crafts exhibition.
+Arts and culture festivals and exhibitions include the annual ARKIPEL – Jakarta International Documentary and Experimental Film Festival, Jakarta International Film Festival (JiFFest), Djakarta Warehouse Project, Jakarta Fashion Week, Jakarta Muslim Fashion Week, Jakarta Fashion & Food Festival (JFFF), Jakarnaval, Jakarta Night Festival, Kota Tua Creative Festival, Indonesia International Book Fair (IIBF), Indonesia Comic Con, Indonesia Creative Products and Jakarta Arts and Crafts exhibition.
 Art Jakarta is a contemporary art fair, which is held annually.
 Flona Jakarta is a flora-and-fauna exhibition, held annually in August at Lapangan Banteng Park, featuring flowers, plant nurseries, and pets.
 Jakarta Fair is held annually from mid-June to mid-July to celebrate the anniversary of the city and is mostly centred around a trade fair.
 However, this month-long fair also features entertainment, including arts and music performances by local musicians.
-Jakarta International Java Jazz Festival (JJF) is one of the largest jazz festivals in the world, the biggest in the Southern hemisphere, and is held annually in March.
+Jakarta International Java Jazz Festival (JJF) is one of the largest jazz festivals in the world, the biggest in the Southern Hemisphere, and is held annually in March.

-Several foreign art and culture centres in Jakarta promote culture and language through learning centres, libraries and art galleries.
-These include the Chinese Confucius Institute, the Dutch Erasmus Huis, the British Council, the French Alliance Française, the German Goethe-Institut, the Japan Foundation, and the Jawaharlal Nehru Indian Cultural Center.
+Several foreign art and culture centres in Jakarta promote culture and language through learning centres, libraries, and art galleries.
+These include the Chinese Confucius Institute, the Dutch Erasmus Huis, the British Council, the French Institut Français d'Indonésie, the German Goethe-Institut, the Japan Foundation, and the Jawaharlal Nehru Indian Cultural Centre.